joaosabino98/Energy-Management-for-Smart-Homes/README.md

 #### Utility function
 <!-- Use deterministic priorities to avoid appliances cycling between on and off? -->

+### Solar energy representation
+[PVWatts]
+[hourly averages for each month, calculated for location coordinates based on European data]

 ### Multi-house mode
 [Recommendations]